Public Complaints Director

 - The PCD reports monthly to the Commission.

-- The PCD attends meetings as coordinated by the provincial public complaint director as a representative of Alberta Solicitor General and Public Security.
+- The PCD attends meetings as coordinated by the provincial public complaints director as a representative of Alberta Solicitor General and Public Security.

 - The PCD consults with the FOIP coordinator with regard to file/record management including storage and destruction.